 Adrian's primary focus is on making paintings, but he occasionally writes about art and architecture or composes songs.

 Adrian is a winner of the 2012 Brooklyn Museum GO Open Studio Competition.
 He appeared in the Bronx Museum's 2015 Biennial and BRIC's 2016 Brooklyn Biennial.
 He studied painting and architecture at Yale University (BA, 2006) and received his masters degree from Columbia (M.Arch., 2012).

-A long time resident of Brooklyn, Adrian has recently relocated to London in the UK.
+A long time resident of Brooklyn, Adrian relocated to the UK in 2017.